 - Child and Adolescent Mental Health (CAHMs)

-- Education Social Worker

-- Educational Psychologists
+- Mental Health Support team (MHST)

+- Educational Psychologists This may currently be in the form of an online consultation from the Local Authority

 - Local Authority Education, Health and Care Plan Team

 - Looked After Children Support Team

 - Minority Ethnic Achievement Service (MEAS)

 - Occupational Therapist

-- Outreach support from specialist schools
+- Outreach support from specialist schools subject to referral

 - Paediatricians

 - Physiotherapists

-- School Nurse
+- School Nurse This is currently a duty School Nurse

-- Social Care Family Support Worker

-- Social services Wirral Gateway

-- Special Education Needs Assessment Advice Team (SENAAT)
+- Special Education Needs Assessment Advice Team (SENAAT)- if the school has access to this service

-- Specialist support from Portage/Autism Social Communication Team
+- Specialist support from Autism Social Communication Team

-- Speech and Language Therapist
+- Speech and Language Therapist NHS referral

 - Vision and Hearing Support

 - Wired/Parent Partnership

 - Wirral Autistic Society

 Many of these specialist services can also be accessed by parents.
-Please contact the school SENDCo for further information.
+Please contact the school SENDCO for further information.